shwetammodi1/shwetam-portfolio/README.md

 # shwetam-portfolio
-This repo provides detailed information about all my projects and work
+This repo provides detailed information about all my projects and work.
+Author - Shwetam Modi